bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   and gathering data from external components.

-  I originally considered an Arduino, or other microcontroller, but the availability of software like Node-Red pushed me to use a full single board computer.
+  I originally considered an Arduino, or other microcontroller, but the availability of software like Node-RED pushed me to use a full single board computer.
 I'm thankful that I made this choice, because it's been a lot of work getting to where I am _without_ having to write the amount of custom code that a microcontroller would have required.